kabachuha/video2scenario/README.md

 Then recursively writes descriptions of scenes with Large Language Models and Image Captioning Models.

-The lowest level clips are [captioned with BLIP2](https://github.com/ExponentialML/Video-BLIP2-Preprocessor).
-Support for multimodal models such as LLaVa is planned.
+The lowest level clips are [captioned with VideoLLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA).

 The descriptions are gathered in a list and then the LLM is asked to describe the overall scene.
 Then the process continutes until the top level.